Cloud Cost Management FAQ

 What is Kubernetes cost management?

-Kubernetes cost management addresses the unique challenges of understanding and optimizing costs in containerized environments.
-Traditional cloud cost tools often cannot see inside Kubernetes clusters to understand which workloads drive costs.
+Kubernetes cost management addresses the unique challenges of understanding and optimising costs in containerised environments.
+Traditional cloud-cost tools often cannot see inside clusters to understand which workloads drive costs.

 Kubernetes cost challenges: